Fuels (Petroleum, Oils, Lubricants)

-Some Servicemembers may have been exposed to fuels, such as diesel and JP-8, used to operate vehicles in deployment settings.
+Some service members may have been exposed to fuels, such as diesel and JP-8, used to operate vehicles during military sevice.

 Possible health effects depend on how they were exposed (skin, oral, or breathing), length of time exposed, and personal factors, such as age, gender, genetic traits, and diet.

 Health effects may include irritation to unprotected skin, eye and upper respiratory irritation, fatigue, breathing difficulty, headaches, dizziness, and sleep disturbances.
 Drinking fuels is dangerous and may result in convulsions, coma and even death.

-Scientific research on long-term effects is not conclusive.
-However, if an individual is exposed to large amounts of fuel for a long period of time, research shows there is a potential for health effects, such as lung and heart problems.
+Scientific research on the long-term effects of exposure to fuels is inconclusive; however, if an individual is exposed to fuel at very high levels over a long period of time, lung and heart problems may develop.

 If you are concerned about health problems associated with fuel exposure during your military service, talk to your health care provider or contact your local VA Environmental Health Coordinator to help you get more information from a health care provider.

 Veterans may file a claim for disability compensation for health problems they believe are related to fuel exposure during military service.
 VA decides these claims on a case-by-case basis.
 File a claim online.